 Data collection and graph representation

-The data we are going to extract will be saved in files for each user, subject, picture and comment.
-The crawling process will convert the HTML pages to standard XML files while maintaining the folder hierarchy (see figure 5).
+The data we are going to extract will be saved in files for each: user, subject, picture and comment.
+The crawling process will convert the HTML pages to standard XML files while maintaining the folder hierarchy (see figure 3).
 The same approach will be used to save the subjects and pictures page files.

 The crawling process will create hierarchies of folders and xml files.
-From those files we can parse the content and use it to build the graph based model. with the ability to represent the native ontology of user curator subjects.
+From those files we can parse the content and use it to build graph based model..

 Graph Based Model of Pinterest’s Data